AntirWiki/Antir/content/Taluvhas/The Autumn King.md

 > | ---- | ---- |
 > | [[Kyrillos]] | Servant |
 > | [[Ninyva O'Niamh]] | Former servant |

-Also known as the Lord of Wilted Leaves.
-Formerly known as the Lord of Gilded Leaves.

 The Autumn King is an archfae, and the current ruler of [[Taluvhas]].